 Nonetheless, you can evaluate someone’s knowledge levels in several different ways:

-- Certification.
-Certification is ‘proof’ of competence and shows that someone has mastered both the theoretical and practical basics required for a certain role, task, or job.
+- Certification is ‘proof’ of competence and shows that someone has mastered both the theoretical and practical basics required for a certain role, task, or job.
 Examples include CERT and SCC certification.

 - Qualifications also demonstrate a degree of acquired knowledge, for example a bachelor or master’s degree in a certain subject area.